ClementRepository/TerraformforAbsoluteBeginners/Project 7 Git Github VsCode/Git Github VSCode.md

 Repository/Repo: A storage area for code and files of a project.

 Readme: Repositories usually have a readme file that explains what the project or repository is for.

+Fork: Making a fork from a repository means you make a copy of that repository for your own testing purposes, within Github.
+You can then do the git clone function to get it on your own computer.

 ### VsCode Vocabulary